bbatton/Basic_Epoch_Build/README.md

 #### Loadout Script Config

 1. Now go to the loadout.sqf and open it with notepad++, this file determines what everyplayer spawns in with.
-Locat this section at the top
+Locate this section at the top

 	~~~~java
 	_Admin = [""]; // Admins: